-In Humans of ASTRON we share stories about the people at ASTRON.
+In People of ASTRON we share stories about the people at ASTRON.
 Who are the people behind the discoveries and innovations and also, who are the people that make sure that everything runs smoothly?
 Carin Lubbers-Leering is HR assistant at ASTRON and has been working with us since 2000.

 Published by the editorial team, 15 December 2020